h e a l t h & w e l l b e i n g

 ART Assistive Robotic Table

-Nonverbal HRI
+Nonverbal HRI for healthcare

 r o b o t " l i v i n g " r o o m s

-AWE/Animated Work Environment
+AWE Animated Work Environment

-Robot Rooms & Surfaces
+Robot-Room / Robot Surfaces

 l e a r n i n g & c r e a t i v i t y